Planck 2013 results. I. Overview of products and scientific results: The mission

 \begin{itemize}

-\item the AHF: an optimised version of the initial (pre-launch) algorithm
+\item The AHF, based on an optimized version of the initial (pre-launch) algorithm;

-\item the GHF: an algorithm that uses, in addition to the star tracker data, angular rate measurements derived from the on-board fiber-optic gyro\footnote{The \Planck\ fiber-optic gyro is a technology development instrument that flew on \Planck\ as an opportunity experiment.
-It was not initially planned to use its data for computation of the attitude over the whole mission.}
+\item The Gyro-based attitude history hile (GHF), based on an algorithm that uses, in addition to the star tracker data, angular rate measurements derived from the on-board fibre-optic gyro\footnote{The \Planck\ fiber-optic gyro is a technology development instrument that flew on \Planck\ as an opportunity experiment.
+It was not initially planned to use its data for computation of the attitude over the whole mission.}.

-\item the DHF: an algorithm that uses the star tracker data in conjunction with a dynamical model of the satellite that accounts for the existence of disturbances at known sorption cooler operation frequencies.
+\item The Dynamical attitude history file (DHF), based on an algorithm that uses the star tracker data in conjunction with a dynamical model of the satellite, and which accounts for the existence of disturbances at known sorption cooler operation frequencies.

 \end{itemize}